sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

-There are several things that can cause discontinuities in the electromagnetic field, but the important one (I think) here is a discontinuity in impedence.
-That kind of discontinuity is rampant at logic gate inputs because the impedence of those inputs is usually _very_ high, especially compared to the impedence of the copper trace.
+There are several things that can cause discontinuities in the electromagnetic field, but the important one (I think) here is a discontinuity in impedance.
+That kind of discontinuity is rampant at logic gate inputs because the impedance of those inputs is usually _very_ high, especially compared to the impedence of the copper trace.

 In effect, whenever the clock pulse from our oscillator encounters a